-“To ‘bite the dust’ is a cowboy phrase,” Deacon once said in an archival interview from the Greatest Video Hits I DVD, “and that’s all I had at first, just the line.
+“To ‘bite the dust’ is a cowboy phrase,” Deacon once said in a 1981 interview with radio host Mary Turner for Westwood One, “and that’s all I had at first, just the line.
 When we went into the studio, I had a set of lyrics that nobody has ever seen… they were all about cowboys.
 When we recorded it, in Munich, we did the backing track — it was a bit heavier, whereas the cowboy thing was a little bit more lighthearted and humorous.
 So I decided to change the lyrics.”

 With Deacon’s melodic bass riff, Taylor’s dry drum sounds, some sonic effects, and a taut and masterful vocal performance by Mercury, “Another One Bites the Dust” really had the makings of a potential hit.
 And like “Crazy Little Thing Called Love,” the song doesn’t feature the typical heavy Brian May guitar solo in the middle but instead featured tasty funky rhythm guitar playing towards the end.